31 Different Types of Clamps & Their Uses – Which is Right for You?

 26. Spring Clamp

-The spring clamp is an example of a very small clamp.
-The small and simple pinching design of this clamp makes it a versatile choice.
-You can use it for woodworking projects or beading and jewelry projects.
+The spring clamp is an example of a tiny clamp.
+This clamp’s small and simple pinching design makes it a versatile choice.
+You can use it for woodworking projects or jewelry projects.
 Most of the handles and tips have PVC covers, so you don’t injure yourself or the material you are working with.
-The clamp includes a tension spring so that they remain tightly shut.
+The clamp includes a tension spring so that it remains tightly shut.